Meet our Team

 Ivanka graduated from Roosevelt University with an MA in Clinical Psychology.
 During her graduate training, she was a research assistant in a lab focusing on norming computer based category and digit span tests.
 Ivanka completed her clinical practicum at an inpatient unit of Hartgrove psychiatric hospital where she worked with at-risk populations experiencing highly acute symptomatology including but not limited to psychotic symptoms, suicide ideation, homicide ideation, and aggression.
 She is interested in working with adolescents and young adults, and her research interests include neurological and hormonal basis for severe psychopathology development and maintenance and their role in developing new treatment methods.

 Tina Gupta, B.A.

 Graduate Student/Assessment Specialist

 Tina graduated from University of Colorado at Boulder with a B.A in psychology and sociology.
 During her time at CU, she worked on different research studies focusing on cognitive science as well as the treatment of postpartum depression in teen moms.
 She served as the lab manager at ADAPT Colorado for two years and recently moved to Chicago to begin graduate training.
 In the ADAPT lab she has focused on several topics of interest to the early psychosis including nicotine, cognition, perception, language and gesture.
-She enjoys working with teens and young adults, and has started her graduate training at Northwestern University in the Psychology Department.
+She enjoys working with teens and young adults, and is currently in graduate training at Northwestern University in the Psychology Department.

 Juston Osborne, M.A.